 Bridges need to be replaced every five or so years, and you may have to take time off of work to recover.

 The maintenance costs for bridges and dentures can add up over the years.
-Taken into consideration along with the fact that (if cared for properly) dental implants can last a lifetime, choosing implants might actually make sense for you.
+Taken into consideration along with the fact that (if cared for properly) dental implants can last a lifetime, choosing implants might make sense for you.